 Over many years these unique design spaces have become more closely connected.
 This close connection is essential to ensure that all aspects of the final product correctly interface with each other, delivering to us those easy-to-use and familiar products such as our mobile phone, our laptop, and our electric car.

-► Learn more about The 3D Advantage in ECAD-MCAD Integration
+► Learn more about the 3D Design Features in the PCB Editor

 Working between the electronic and mechanical design domains brings unique challenges.
 Small and complex product enclosures that house multiple, irregular shaped printed circuit boards - to successfully design these products the ECAD and MCAD designers must be able to fluidly pass design changes back and forth between their design domains.